School’s Orchard Programme and additional tree planting

 Trees for Learning Project: Free Trees, Support & Resources

-The Forest of Avon Trust is being funded by Defra (as part of a national programme for all Community Forests) to work with schools to promote the benefits of trees & woodlands and to support them to plant trees to improve school grounds.
-We provide free trees, active engagement of children in the benefits of trees, as well as support with planting & aftercare.
-This scheme is available to primary schools across the Forest of Avon Community Forest (Bristol & Avon) and the Great Western Community Forest (in & around Swindon).
-If you are interested, please email: Anna Brunton.
+The Forest of Avon Trust was funded by Defra (as part of a national programme for all England's Community Forests) to work with schools to promote the benefits of trees and woodlands and to support them to plant trees to improve school grounds.
+We provided free trees, active engagement of children in the benefits of trees, as well as support with planting and aftercare.
+This scheme was available to primary schools across the Forest of Avon Community Forest (Bristol and the West of England) and the Great Western Community Forest (in and around Swindon).

 To download your free Trees for Learning Resource Pack for teachers of EYFS, Key Stage 1 & 2, please click here.